 Teaching and learning strategies to support primary aged children with FASD

-Children affected by FASD can learn and behave differently to neurotypical children due to the impact of prenatal alcohol exposure.
-The learning challenges experienced by children with FASD are due to their neurodevelopmental impairments.
+This factsheet is designed to assist teaching and support staff to adapt teaching and learning strategies to meet the needs of children with FASD.
+Children with FASD can experience learning and behavioural challenges due to the neurodevelopmental impairments caused by prenatal alcohol exposure.
 Classroom behaviours need to be seen in this context.
 For many educators, this shift in awareness is crucial to their practice, and underscores the importance of early diagnosis of FASD.
 For these children, the focus should be on understanding that their performance is based on ‘brain’ injury not ‘bad behaviour’.

 1 Give short concrete instructions